Receive the latest articles for free. Click here to get the Mobile Commerce Daily newsletters.

 Like this article?
 Sign up for a free subscription to Mobile Commerce Daily's must-read newsletters.
 Click here!

-Related content: Travelocity chalks up mobile conversion jump to responsive design, Responsive design top-of-mind at eTail West, Target’s online magazine gets a mobile-first makeover, Fathead mobile conversions up 90pc YOY after responsive design revamp, Responsive design and the continued rise of the mobile Web, leave a response, or trackback from your own site.
+Related content: Travelocity chalks up mobile conversion jump to responsive design, Responsive design top-of-mind at eTail West, Fathead mobile conversions up 90pc YOY after responsive design revamp, Target’s online magazine gets a mobile-first makeover, Shiseido Americas Corp. exec: Responsive design site increased smartphone conversions 54pc, leave a response, or trackback from your own site.